SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/create-oracle-db.md

 | Status | Unlocked |

 > [!NOTE]
 > You may call the CRM7 user anything you want, this is just an example.
-Also, you may no longer use CRM7myd or any variation of this as a password for the system user.

 2. Move to the **Roles/Privileges** tab and grant the following roles: